balaji-vbr/Physical-Design-using-open-source-EDA-tools/README.md

 # Physical-Design-using-open-source-EDA-tools
-A SOC/Physical design workshop using open source EDA tools by VSD.
+A SOC/Physical Design workshop using open source EDA tools by VSD.